 - New construction vs resale

-A good TC can handle work for either the buying and selling sides of a transaction & can assist an agent across any of the differences within a transaction.
+A good TC can handle work for either the buying and selling sides of a transaction & can assist a real estate agent across any of the differences within a transaction.
 In short, a good TC will handle all of the closing process on behalf of the agent.

 Communication responsibilities of a transaction coordinator